Exclusive video: Man intervenes as woman slashed on subway platform in heart of NYC

 "I was looking at the track, she's the nearest person to the edge of that platform," Conaboy said.
 "I noticed her.
 And suddenly she got yanked backwards and screamed, and this dagger or knife very quickly appeared and made an arching sweeping turn.
 I knew someone was being attacked."

-In an instant, authorities say 22-year-old Joshua Nazario came up from behind and stabbed the woman multiple times in chest and shoulder area.
+Authorities say 22-year-old Joshua Nazario came up from behind and stabbed the woman multiple times in the back and chest.

 RELATED | Mayor vows turnaround after another night of subway violence with multiple slashings